What to Expect

 As far as what to wear, we don't have a dress code!
 Wear whatever you believe is most appropriate for worship.

 If you have other questions about visiting, please feel free to contact Fr.
-David via the contact page on the website.
+Jay via the contact page on the website.
 We know we do things a bit differently, so we want to do whatever we can to make sure your first visit is both comfortable and meaningful.